twitocode/Tantalum/content/Projects/Monster Hunter Roblox.md

 Quests
 - defeat x y’s → resources + xp + coins

+Mob Index
+- Lets the user know how many more mobs they need
 Game loop
 1. Defeat mob
 2. get mob or consume for essence